The Buccaneers who never played a game

 This rule change actually has serious implications for the sort of people who run incredibly-detailed Buccaneer websites.
 Suddenly someone who even the most ardent of fans had never heard of, became eligible for a profile page and an attempt to track down a head picture and a picture of them actually in action.

 There are only 26 non-strike game players that I do not have head shots for and five of them are early-year no-game players.
 And of the 63 that I have no action shots for, 18 of them are no-gamers.
 I mean, how do you find a picture of a Buccaneer player who never played a game?

 Actually this is not as difficult as you might think.
 Many of the no-gamers are quarterbacks who were on the roster, in uniform for games, but who never actually saw the field in a regular season game.
 And if you have the game DVD, you can usually get a clip of them on the sideline standing next to the coach wearing their caps backward.

-Of other quarterbacks who never played, Jason Garrett (2004) is now the offensive co-ordinator (and head coach in waiting) of the Dallas Cowboys, Mike Shula (1987) who went on to become the Bucs' offensive co-ordinator under Tony Dungy and Rick Neuheisel (1987) who held the same role with the Baltimore Ravens.
+Of other quarterbacks who never played, Jason Garrett (2004) is now the head coach of the Dallas Cowboys, Mike Shula (1987) who went on to become the Bucs' offensive co-ordinator under Tony Dungy and Rick Neuheisel (1987) who held the same role with the Baltimore Ravens.

 Third-stringers who looked good in a baseball cap and holding a clipboard included Kerwin Bell (1989), Mike Pawlawski (1992), Pat O'Hara (1991), Mark Vlasic (1993) and Todd Philcox (1995).